 Several examples of B2B brands whose referral programs have excelled include:

-It’s important to have an idea of the different stages community members will go through when joining your community.
+Knowing the different stages community members will go through when joining your community is essential.
 Setting benchmarks makes your community more interesting for new members.

 In Salesforce’s Trailblazer community, members can earn badges whenever they complete a project or module.
 Salesforce reported in 2019 that 25% of Trailblazer users indicated that a badge got them a new job.
 (As of this writing, Salesforce’s community boasts nearly 2 million members.)